Taking ZEJULA (niraparib)

 Thermometer icon

-Store ZEJULA at room temperature (between 68°F and 77°F)
+Store ZEJULA tablets in the original bottle and at room temperature (between 68°F and 77°F)

 Before taking ZEJULA, tell your doctor about all of your medical conditions.
 Your doctor can determine the appropriate starting dose for you.